Vamshi-Jella/Food-Delivery-Website/README.md

 - Adding Firm to Vendor
   - Open POSTMAN Software
-  - First create a new vendor
+  - Register a new vendor (localhost:4000/vendor/register) & cross check in Database